buddhafinger/sol-medium-clone/README.md

 npx hardhat compile
 npx hardhat run scripts/deployMedium.js --network mumbai
 ```
 Once the contract is deployed successfully it will return the contract address.
-You can then verify the returned address as per below.
+You then need to verify the contract using the contract address and the constructor arguments.

 ```
 npx hardhat verify <0x ..contract address> --network mumbai  "Medium Blog" "BLOG" "10000000000"